gryphonshafer/pnwquizzing/docs/references_for_quizzing/PNW_rules.md

 - Rules Version: 2019-01-02

 These rules are managed by the PNW Rules Subcommittee as per the PNW Bylaws and Standard Operating Policies (SOPs).
-Rules codificiation begins with the Christian and Missionary Alliance (CMA) Bible Quizzing rule book, accepted as the base set of rules.
-The following rules provide overrides and adjustments to the CMA rules as deemed necessary and appropriate by the Rules Subcommittee.
+Rules codificiation begins with the IBQ rule book, accepted as the base set of rules.
+The following rules provide overrides and adjustments to the IBQ rules as deemed necessary and appropriate by the Rules Subcommittee.

 ## Questions